Wizak/Dicker-Picker-Telegram-Bot/README.md

+# Dicker-Picker
-# Dicker-Picker - Telegram bot for game play!
+Telegram bot for gameplay!